 Give your users more powerful dashboards, and build them in half the time

 This app provides key components and tools that make it easier and faster to develop custom Splunk dashboards and views.
-Most important are the Sideview UI modules, which offer improved functionality and easier configurability over the legacy core Splunk modules.
+Chief among these are the Sideview UI modules, which offer improved functionality and easier configurability over Splunk’s legacy Advanced XML modules.

 Wait I thought the Advanced XML was going away?

 You may have heard that Splunk deprecated the Advanced XML a while ago.
 Sideview Utils, although it has long ago circumvented or replaced most of the advanced XML code, does indeed still live on top of the Advanced XML.
 What has been happening over the last 2 years is that completely new systems have been written, with the idea being that your Sideview XML views, if authored according to reasonable practices as recommended in Sideview Utils, will live on even after Splunk turns off the “advanced XML”.
 Essentially this amounts to a new front end for Splunk, and the only integration point this UI has with SplunkWeb is that the HTML is served out of a custom python controller.
 At the moment this is in the form of an unreleased app called “Canary”.
 I can’t tell you very much beyond the fact that a) there is a working version, b) It is a great deal faster, and c) most likely we will migrate away from the old XML format into a new format that is much less deeply nested and easier to deal with.

 What are the advantages of Sideview Utils / Canary over say SimpleXML and SplunkJS?